 My favorite train is the 74 Piedmont out of Greensboro.

-It delivers my 20-year-old son from college on a breezy, colorful October afternoon.
+It delivers my 20-year-old son from college on breezy, colorful October afternoons.

 The hair that is now held back by a headband.
 The flip-flops.
 The plastic trash bag that carries his dirty laundry.
 The book of poetry in his left hand.

 Two years ago, he was headed the other direction.
 The hair was more tightly cropped.
-The book?
-An introductory guide to Criminal Justice.
+The book in his hand was an introductory guide to Criminal Justice.
 Most of life’s answers were tucked neatly into his right front pocket.